DV7Art/my-taxi-service/README.md

 Web-application that supports authentication, registration and other CRUD operations.

 # 🚀 Features
-- registration like a driver
+- register as a driver;
-- authentication like a driver
+- authentication as a driver
 - create/update/remove a driver
 - create/update/remove a country
 - create/update/remove a manufacturer